-INT Charts
+INT Charts - Region N

-Norway has 20 INT-charts in the chart portfolio.
+Norway has 9 INT-charts in Region N (Arctic) in the chart portfolio.
 Most of them are small-scale charts (general and coastal charts).
 For the next years we plan to add 3 more coastal charts to our portfolio.
+All three will be in the Arctic region (N).